monibencsik/powerbi_sql_python_jobs/README.md

 Analysis and visualisation of a jobs dataset from 2023

 ## Aim
-To learn and showcase data visualisation with PowerBI
+To learn and showcase data visualisation with PowerBI and Tableau

 ## Data
 The dataset was downloaded from [here](https://huggingface.co/datasets/xanderios/linkedin-job-postings).
 Originally it is a 130+MB file, which in the end was reduced to a 10+kb csv file to be imported into PowerBI.